Rakeela/dragora-notes/House-Eval-for-Envs100.md

 It’s really hard to get this down farther.
 We’re already using LEDs, our laundry machines are already new, efficient models, and we don’t run a pool or even hair dryers.
 We just recently replaced several electric water heating devices in the kitchen with on-demand models that use far less power, and that itself makes this assignment harder.
 From here, to further try for a 26% improvement yet again?
 I guess we could get rid of the sound bar on our TV?
 I’d be willing to do that, though my husband isn’t.
 We can (and will) at least set the sound bar to start shut itself off, as it’s a surprisingly inefficient device which runs more actively than necessary.
 We may replace the sound bar outright.
 4.
 Bibliography: (Why do I have to do a bibliography for this?)
+(EPA energy efficiency guidelines to cite the gain in refrigerator efficiency?)